Plymouth Voyager: Third generation (NS; 1996–2000)

 Third generation Voyagers and Grand Voyagers were equipped nearly identically to their Dodge counterparts, save for front fascias, badging, and the wheels on LE-trim vans, which are shared with the Town & Country.
-However, to maintain its position as the entry-level minivan, the Voyager was never produced with automatic headlights, fog lights, power driver's seat and power mirror memory, or auto-dimming rear view mirrors.
+However, to maintain its position as the entry-level minivan, the Voyager was never produced with automatic headlights, fog lights, power driver's seat and power mirror memory, or auto-dimming rearview mirrors.

 All-wheel drive was also discontinued in some markets.
-The vinyl woodgrain-appearance side paneling was no longer available, as the new side sheetmetal was no longer flat.
+The vinyl woodgrain-appearance side paneling was no longer available, as the new side sheet metal was no longer flat.

 Third generation Voyagers introduced a new system of rear seats to simplify installation, removal, and re-positioning— marketed as "Easy-Out Roller Seats".
 All Voyagers and Grand Voyagers were equipped with this feature.
-When installed, the 2nd and 3rd row seats (either bucket or bench seats) are latched to floor-mounted strikers.
+When installed, the second- and third-row seats (either bucket or bench seats) are latched to floor-mounted strikers.
 When unlatched, eight rollers lifted each seat, allowing it to be rolled fore and aft.
 Tracks had locator depressions for rollers, thus enabling simple installation.
 Ergonomic levers at the seatbacks released the floor latches single-handedly without tools and raised the seats onto the rollers in a single motion.
 Additionally, seatbacks were designed to fold forward.
 Seat roller tracks were permanently attached to the floor and seat stanchions were aligned, facilitating the longitudinal rolling of the seats.
-Bench seat stanchions were moved inboard to reduce bending stress in the seat frames, allowing them to be lighter.
+Bench seat stanchions were relocated inboard to reduce bending stress in the seat frames and allowing them to be lighter.